 Figure 2A child staring blankly at a tablet screen with an expression of disengagement.

 Origin of the Term: The term "Virtual Autism" was first introduced by Romanian psychologist Dr. Marius Zamfir, who observed autism-like behaviors in children excessively exposed to screens.
 Studies have since supported the idea that prolonged screen exposure during early developmental stages can lead to symptoms resembling classical autism.
 In today's “digitally driven world, electronic devices have become deeply embedded in our daily routines.
 From infancy to adolescence, screens are omnipresent, influencing behavior and cognitive growth.
 However, recent research has brought attention to a concerning issue known as Virtual Autism—a condition where young children develop autism-like symptoms due to excessive screen exposure.
 This chapter explores the science behind Virtual Autism, its symptoms, causes, and strategies for caregivers to address its effects.
 Virtual “Autism occurs when prolonged screen exposure, especially before the age of three, leads to symptoms resembling Autism Spectrum Disorder (ASD).
 Unlike ASD, which is primarily linked to genetic and neurodevelopmental factors, Virtual Autism is an environmentally induced condition that can be reversed by limiting screen time and encouraging real-world interactions.
 Common symptoms include delayed speech, impaired social skills, attention difficulties, and repetitive behaviors.
 Research suggests that excessive screen stimulation disrupts cognitive and emotional development, emphasizing the importance of parental intervention through interactive play and sensory-based activities.
 In 2018, “Romanian psychologist Marius Zamfir introduced the term "virtual autism" to describe behavioral abnormalities observed in children aged zero to three.
 He linked these issues to sensory-motor and socio-affective deprivation caused by spending more than four hours per day in a virtual environment.
-Zamfir noted that the functional and developmental symptoms in these children closely resembled those of childhood autistic disorder, as outlined in DSM-4 and ICD-10.”.Following his observations, multiple studies have reported the presence of autism-like symptoms in toddlers excessively exposed to electronic screens.
+Zamfir noted that the functional and developmental symptoms in these children closely resembled those of childhood autistic disorder, as outlined in DSM-4 and ICD-10.”
+Following his observations, multiple studies have reported the presence of autism-like symptoms in toddlers excessively exposed to electronic screens.
 While the evidence remains preliminary and virtual autism is not yet recognized as a formal diagnosis in current medical classification systems, numerous newspapers and magazines have cautioned parents about its risks and warning signs.

 Implications of “Virtual Autism”